AutoPilot AI vs Cortex

 Each tool's marketing-listed features.
 Where a feature appears under one tool but not the other, it usually reflects how the vendor describes their product — not a definitive capability gap.

-- Intelligent Agents — Agents that learn and adapt to workflows.
+- Adaptive Intelligent Agents — Agents learn and improve workflow automation over time

 - Model deployment — Deploy ML models on Kubernetes easily